GabrielRMx/Facial-Recognition-Python/README.md

 ```

 # Create virtualenv in your project
-* Make an environment with python using the following commands.
+* Make an environment with python using the following command.
 ``` python
 virtualenv "venv name"
 ```